astronomy-commons/hipscat/docs/guide/pixel_math.md

 [0x5F7700000, 0x5F7700001, 0x5F7780000, 0x5F7780001, 0x7F7680000]
 ```

-And finally, we unsort the array to get back the hipscat ids in the order the
+And finally, we unsort the array to get back the hats ids in the order the
 coordinates were provided.

 `[0x5F7700000, 0x5F7780000, 0x5F7700001, 0x7F7680000, 0x5F7780001]`